Plan B (Veronica Mars): Synopsis

 Logan (Jason Dohring) wins the essay contest to become Woody Goodman's (Steve Guttenberg) intern, and Veronica taunts him about having plagiarized it.
 Weevil (Francis Capra) flashes back to a conversation with Felix in which Felix talked about marrying and having kids.
 Weevil asks Veronica to help prove that Thumper killed Felix, but it is risky because Thumper has leverage: a video of Weevil beating up David "Curly" Moran.
 In study hall, Wallace and Jackie (Tessa Thompson) bond, and they agree to hang out together.
 Beaver encourages Mac to ask him to the Sadie Hawkins dance.
-Veronica asks Logan about the night of Felix's murder, and he says the witness drove a San Diego seafood truck.
+Veronica asks Logan about the night of Felix's murder, and he says the witness drove a San Diego Seafood truck.
 Woody assigns Logan to sort his mail, during which Logan discovers a DVD with footage secretly filmed inside Woody’s house.
 Keith (Enrico Colantoni) agrees to investigate.
 Veronica and Logan track down the truck driver, who denies seeing anything before telling them he is worried about the safety of his family.
 Veronica reports the dead-end to Weevil, who suggests Felix was killed because of his relationship with Molly Fitzpatrick (Annie Campbell).

 Mac goes to Veronica for advice about why Beaver isn’t trying to be intimate with her.
 Weevil asks Molly about Felix and gives her a toy truck he says was Felix’s.
 To save him from being embarrassed by bullies, Jackie asks a disabled boy to the dance.
 Logan discovers Goodman's signature stamp.
 At The River Styx bar, Liam Fitzpatrick becomes enraged when Molly mentions Felix’s murder, a conversation Veronica and Weevil record using a bug hidden in the toy truck.
 Veronica and Weevil take the recording to Sheriff Lamb (Michael Muhney), who is dismissive of their evidence.
 Frustrated, Weevil decides to implement “Plan B,” although Veronica pleads for more time to get proof.
 Keith deduces that the video was recorded before Woody went public with incorporation, so he suggests another motive.
-Outside the Fitzpatrick's church, Weevil chloroforms Thumper and steals his bag of drug money.
+Outside the Fitzpatricks' church, Weevil chloroforms Thumper and steals his bag of drug money.
 However, he is seen by two children.
 At the Sadie Hawkins dance, Gia pesters Logan.
-Wallace kisses Jackie, who rejects him; Jane finds out, however she forgives Wallace and blames Jackie.
+Wallace kisses Jackie, who rejects him; Jane finds out, but she forgives Wallace and blames Jackie.
 Beaver resists Mac’s pushes for intimacy.
 Veronica asks Logan to dance to prevent him from snapping at Gia.